jeffaco/duplicacy-util/README.md

   // Naming conventions with duplicacy-util are formatted like:
   //   "duplicacy-util: Backup results for configuration test (success)" (for successful backups), or
   //   "duplicacy-util: Backup results for configuration test (FAILURE)" (for failed backups)
-  // Check to see that it start with "duplicacy-util..." and ends with " (Success)", and if so, count
+  // Check to see that it starts with "duplicacy-util..." and ends with " (Success)", and if so, count
   // the message.

   for (var i = 0; i < threads.length; i++) {